About us

 and even deep neural networks),

-and graphs (paths, cliques, vertex neighborhood).
+and graphs (connectivity, paths, cliques,vertex neighborhood).

 Our approach is

-in the sense that we build libraries, tools and systems in general,
+unique in the sense that we build libraries, tools and systems in general,

-instead of using existing systems.
+instead of using existing libraries.

 all the way from reading the data set from secondary storage,

-but without exceeding the computer capacity.
+without reaching or exceeding the computer capacity.

 On the other hand, we develop interoperable routines that can exchange and read